wp-plugins/groups/readme.txt

 #### Access Control ####

+Access to posts and pages can be restricted by capability.

+Any capability can be used to restrict access, including new capabilities.

+If access to a post is restricted, only users who belong to a group with that capability may access the post.

-Groups defines some capabilities of its own.
-The groups_read_post capability is used to restrict access to certain posts or pages to groups (and users) with that capability  only.
+Groups defines the groups_read_post capability by default, which can be used to restrict access to certain posts or pages to groups with that capability only.
+Any other capability (including new ones) can be used to limit access as well.

 #### Framework ####